 Annual flu vaccines are recommended for anyone 6 months old and older.
 That means even if you had a flu shot or nasal spray vaccine last year, you should also receive this year’s vaccine.

-• Ages 6 months to 8 years old: If your child hasn’t had a flu shot before, two doses are needed.
+• Ages 6 months to 8 years old – If your child hasn’t had a flu shot before, two doses are needed.
 The Centers for Disease Control and Prevention (CDC) recommends kids get their first dose as soon as possible so that they can get their second dose by the end of October.
-If your child has received a flu shot in the past, they’ll need just one dose – which they should get by the end of October.
+If your child has received at least two flu shots in the past, they’ll need just one dose – which they should get by the end of October.

 • FluMist is a safe option for kids 2 years old and up who don’t have contraindications.
 This can be a good option if your little one is concerned about getting a shot.